Social Management (BA)

 - Overall score in the third and fourth year of school – 40% points.

-Enrolment into a higher year (according to the criteria for transitions or under the conditions for faster progress)
+Enrolment into the 2nd year according to the criteria for transitions

 Progress directly into the second year of the study programme of Social Management (BA) is possible for: